Travel.State.Gov >

 U.S. Immigrant Visa

-After obtaining the new birth certificate and passport for your child, you must also finalize your child’s U.S. visa application with the U.S. Consulate General in Ciudad Juarez, Mexico.
-After the adoption (or custody for adoption purposes) is granted, make an appointment to visit the U.S. Consulate for final review of the case, issuance of a U.S. Hague Adoption Certificate or Hague Custody Certificate, final approval of form I-800, and to obtain your child's immigrant visa.
-This immigrant visa allows your child to travel home with you.
-As part of this process, the consular officer must receive the "panel physician’s" medical report on the child if it was not provided during the provisional approval stage.
-Read more about the Medical Examination.
+After you obtain the new birth certificate and passport for your child you need to apply for a U.S. immigrant visa for your child from the U.S. Consulate in Ciudad Juarez.
+After the adoption is granted, visit the U.S. Consulate for a final review of the case, and if applicable, the issuance of a U.S. Hague Adoption Certificate, the final approval of the Form I-800 petition, and to obtain your child’s immigrant visa.
+This immigrant visa allows your child to travel home with you and be admitted to the United States as your child.
+Please contact the U.S. Consulate in Ciudad Juarez by email at cdjadoptionsmbx@state.gov to schedule your child’s immigrant visa appointment.
+As part of this process, you must provide the consular officer with the Panel Physician’s medical report on the child if you did not provide it during the Form I-800 provisional approval stage.
+Read more about the Medical Examination for adopted children and Medical Exam instructions specific to Mexico.

 Child Citizenship Act

-For adoptions finalized abroad prior to the child’s entry into the United States: A child will acquire U.S. citizenship upon entering the United States if the adoption was finalized prior to entry and the child meets the requirements of the Child Citizenship Act of 2000 .
+For adoptions finalized abroad prior to the child’s admission into the United States: An adopted child residing in the United States in the legal and physical custody of the U.S. citizen parent pursuant to a lawful admission for permanent residence generally will acquire U.S. citizenship automatically upon admission to the United States if the child otherwise meets the requirements of the Child Citizenship Act of 2000, including that the child is under the age of eighteen.

-In addition to a US passport, you must also obtain a visa.
-A visa is an official document issued by a foreign country that formally allows you to visit.
-Visas are affixed to your passport and allow you to enter a foreign nation.
+In addition to a U.S. passport, you must also obtain a visa.
+When traveling to Mexico to adopt, a visa is affixed to your passport to allow you to enter a foreign nation.
 Mexico requires U.S. citizens traveling to Mexico for adoption purposes to obtain a visa for purposes of adoption prior to entering Mexico.
-Once in Mexico, adoptive parents will be given a certain period of time to register with the Mexican Immigration Authority (Instituto Nacional de Migración- INM).
+Once in Mexico, adoptive parents will be given a certain period of time to register with the Mexican Immigration Authority (Instituto Nacional de Migración - INM).
 For information on obtaining a visa for Mexico, see the Department of State’s Country Specific Information.

-Before you travel, it is always good practice to research about the local conditions, laws, political landscape, and culture of the country.
-The State Department provides Country Specific Information for every country in the world about various topics, including health conditions, crime, unusual currency or entry requirements, and any areas of instability.
+Before you travel, it is always a good practice to investigate the local conditions, laws, political landscape, and culture of the country.
+The Department of State provides country-specific information for every country in the world about various issues, including health conditions, crime, currency or entry requirements, and any areas of instability.

-When traveling during the adoption process, we recommend that you enroll with the Department of State.
-Enrollment makes it possible to contact you if necessary.
-Whether there is a family emergency in the United States or a crisis in Mexico, enrollment assists the United States Embassy or Consulate in reaching you.
+When traveling abroad during the adoption process, we encourage you to enroll with the Department of State through our Smart Traveler Enrollment Program (STEP) to receive important information from the Embassy about safety conditions in your destination country.
+Enrollment makes it possible for the U.S. Embassy or Consulate in Mexico, to contact you in an emergency, whether natural disaster, civil unrest, or family emergency.
+Whether there is a family emergency in the United States or a crisis in Mexico, enrollment assists the U.S. Embassy or Consulate in reaching you.

 Post-Adoption/Post-Placement Reporting Requirements

 Mexico requires post-adoption reporting twice a year for three years.
-All reports must be submitted to the SRE by an accredited adoption service provider that is also authorized to provide services in Mexico.
-We strongly urge you to comply with Mexico's post-adoption requirements in a timely manner.
-Your adoption agency can help you with this process.
-Your cooperation will contribute to that country's history of positive experiences with U.S. citizen parents.
+All reports must be submitted to SRE by an accredited adoption service provider that is also authorized to provide services in Mexico.

 Post-Adoption Resources